 Note: If you want to give your dog fish oil supplements with his food, make sure you put it in the food right before you are ready to serve.
 Fish oil supplements contain omega 3 and 6 fatty acids, which are sensitive to heat.

-- Remember, homemade dog food should be served at room temperature, and left-overs may be stored in the refrigerator, tightly covered, for up to 4 days.
+- Remember, homemade dog food should be served at room temperature, and leftovers may be stored in the refrigerator, tightly covered, for up to four days.

 - Individual servings may be frozen for future defrosting and feeding.

 - 1/2 cup of green beans, chopped

 - 1/2 cup of carrots, chopped

 - 4 cups of water